 - While every state has a Move Over Law, they do differ depending upon the state.
 Some only require you to move over for emergency vehicles, and not tow trucks.
 Others have laws about the exact amount you need to slow down if you are staying in the lane next to the emergency vehicle.
 Overall, it is best to remember if there are flashing lights, move over or slow down.

 Unfortunately, not every driver pays attention on busy roadways.
-If you were hurt in an automobile accident where the other driver was at fault, our Columbia injury attorneys are there for you.
+If you were hurt in an automobile accident where the other driver was at fault, our South Carolina injury attorneys are there for you.
 Contact us to learn how we can help you.